syncfusion-content/wpf-docs/wpf/GridControl/Cell-Types.md

 Grid provides inherent support to host chart controls.
 This is achieved by using Data Template cells.

-1.Define the Data Template that creates a chart.
+1. Define the Data Template that creates a chart.
 The template below illustrates the creation of a chart control with a single series and defines its attributes.

+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight xaml %}
 <local:MyDataCollection x:Key="SeriesData1"/>